zxcvbn-ts/zxcvbn/docs/guide/examples/README.md

 const debouncedZxcvbn = debounce(someCallableFunction, 200, true)

-// than you can call debouncedZxcvbn and if it is in the timeframe of 200ms the someCallableFunction will only be called once by the first call debouncedZxcvbn() debouncedZxcvbn() debouncedZxcvbn()
+// then you can call debouncedZxcvbn and if it is in the timeframe of 200ms the someCallableFunction will only be called once by the first call debouncedZxcvbn() debouncedZxcvbn() debouncedZxcvbn()